kurko/autocoder.vim/README.md

 ## How to

-Type `:RC`.
+Type `:AC`.
 Vim will ask you what's the path of the class you want to create:

     Type the path (e.g store/cart/item):